business Term Loan

 What is a business term loan?

-Like personal loans, these loans usually follow an amortization schedule.
-This means most of your payment goes toward paying interest at the beginning of the loan, and more toward principal near the end.
+Like personal loans, these loans follow an amortization schedule.
+This means most of your payment pays interest at the beginning of the loan, and more principal near the end.
 Term loans can sometimes be repaid early, but that may come with a prepayment penalty.

 Pros and cons of term loans

-• Long repayment terms can make big investments more affordable.
+• Long repayment terms can make loan repayment more affordable.

-• Repaying term loans on time can help you build business credit, which is beneficial for new businesses.
+• Repaying term loans on time can build business credit, which is beneficial for new businesses.

-• Less flexibility than business lines of credit or business credit cards.
+• Term loans can be less flexible than a business lines of credit or business credit card.

-• Loans with a shorter repayment term can sometimes come with high costs.
+• Term loans with a shorter repayment term can have higher costs.

-• Some lenders may require an origination fee to process your application.
+• Some lenders charge an origination fee to process your application.

 With any financing option, your business is taking on a certain level of risk.
 So be sure to weigh the pros and cons (including the interest rates you get) when making your decision about whether or not to take out a term loan.

-1. Term loans can come from several different types of lenders
+1. Term loans can come from different types of lenders

-Banks and credit unions offer low rates on term loans but often have stricter qualification requirements, such as a strong personal and business credit score and high annual revenue.
-They can also take longer to fund.
-Typically, bank term loans have long repayment terms of up to 10 years.
+Banks and credit unions can offer low rates on term loans but often have stricter eligibility requirements including strong personal and business credit score and strong business revenue.
+Bank term loans have long repayment terms of up to 10 years.

 2. Term loans have different term lengths

 The length of your repayment term can have a big impact on whether this type of loan is a good financial decision.
-You’ll have to find a lender who offers you a term, payment schedule, and interest rate that make sense for your business and financial situation.
-But unlike home mortgages, where you typically have a 15-year and a 30-year option, business term loans have more variety.
+You’ll have to find a lender who offers you a term, payment schedule, and interest rate that make sense for your business.
+But unlike home mortgages, where you typically have a 15-year and a 30-year option, business term loans can be much more flexible.

 Short-term loans

-These loans typically have repayment terms of 12 months or less.
+These loans have repayment terms of 12 months or less.
 Short-term loans are usually offered by online lenders and can offer you funding quickly.
-Although short-term business loans can be easier to qualify for than some other business term loans, they often have higher interest rates with larger payments required on a daily or weekly basis.
+Although short-term business loans can be an easy online business loan to qualify for compared to other business term loans, they often have higher interest rates with larger payments required on a daily or weekly basis.

 Click here to see how Bilal Bhatti used a short-term loan to fund his franchise expansion.